Deviation (statistics): Unsigned or absolute deviation

+the least absolute deviation estimates (a and b) are obtained by minimizing the sum.

+The LAD method is less sensitive to outliers compared to the least squares method, making it a robust regression technique in the presence of skewed or heavy-tailed residual distributions.

+Summary statistics

 Mean signed deviation

 For an unbiased estimator, the average of the signed deviations across the entire set of all observations from the unobserved population parameter value averages zero over an arbitrarily large number of samples.
 However, by construction the average of signed deviations of values from the sample mean value is always zero, though the average signed deviation from another measure of central tendency, such as the sample median, need not be zero.

+Mean Signed Deviation is a statistical measure used to assess the average deviation of a set of values from a central point, usually the mean.
+It is calculated by taking the arithmetic mean of the signed differences between each data point and the mean of the dataset.

+The term "signed" indicates that the deviations are considered with their respective signs, meaning whether they are above or below the mean.
+Positive deviations (above the mean) and negative deviations (below the mean) are included in the calculation.
+The mean signed deviation provides a measure of the average distance and direction of data points from the mean, offering insights into the overall trend and distribution of the data.

 Dispersion

 Statistics of the distribution of deviations are used as measures of statistical dispersion.

-Standard deviation is the frequently used measure of dispersion: it uses squared deviations, and has desirable properties, but is not robust.

-Average absolute deviation, is the sum of absolute values of the deviations divided by the number of observations.

-Median absolute deviation is a robust statistic, which uses the median, not the mean, of absolute deviations.

-Maximum absolute deviation is a highly non-robust measure, which uses the maximum absolute deviation.